Professional CV templates: Free download examples

 Copied to clipboard

-Here’s our top tips for creating a professional graduate CV that will beat the competition and land that dream job.
+Here’s our top tips for creating a professional graduate CV that gets you noticed, and gets you hired.

 • Be consistent with your tone of voice

-Whichever person you use, make sure you’re consistent throughout your CV.
-Here’s a quick refresher of how to write in each person:
+Here’s a quick refresher on how to write in each person:

-It’s important though not to rely on spell-checkers, make sure you’ve read over your finished CV a few times and if you think it’s perfect, ask a friend or family member to check.
+But don’t rely on spell-checkers alone!
+Always read through your CV a few times, and when you think it’s perfect, ask a friend or family member to double-check.

-The same goes for semicolons, no one really knows how to use them, so it’s best to avoid them completely in your CV if you’re unsure.
+The same goes for semicolons – most people aren’t sure how to use them, so it’s safer to leave them out.

 Use dynamic verbs

-• The personal profile section of your CV is your first chance to impress an employer, here you want to include important qualifications, specialisms, the types of businesses you’ve worked for and the type of opportunity you’re now looking for.
+• Your personal profile is your first chance to impress an employer.
+Use this section to highlight key qualifications, specialisms, past industries you’ve worked in, and the type of role you’re seeking.

 Professional profile tips, examples and template:

-Begin by stating your area of expertise, the length of experience you’ve had and your degree.
-Tailor this to the job/industry you’re applying for and highlight your most impressive previous experience.
+Start by stating your expertise, years of experience, and your degree.
+Make sure it’s tailored to the job or industry you’re applying for, and highlight your most impressive/relevant experience.

-Then list some of your most industry relevant skills, be sure to include any software you know how to use and any achievements.
+Next, list your most relevant skills, including any software you know and notable achievements.

-A driven graduate with well-developed Python language knowledge and advanced JavaScript abilities.”
+E.g. “Driven graduate with strong Python and advanced JavaScript skills.”

-Now seeking a dynamic and fast-paced environment to enhance coding knowledge and develop information systems.”
+E.g. “Seeking a fast-paced environment to expand coding knowledge and enhance information systems.”

-Tailoring your skills and experience is key to creating an excellent professional profile, here’s our top tips for how to tailor the rest of your CV to each graduate job application.
+Tailoring your skills and experience is key to crafting a standout professional profile.
+Here are our top tips for tailoring the rest of your CV for each graduate job application.

 Full professional profile template: